 3. AI Modeling Techniques for Marketing

 Marketing decisions are hard.
 Which brand copy is better?
 Which logo design is most compelling?
 Which visual ad will make the most impact?
-Before AI, executives made complex short-run and long-run marketing judgments based on their experiences, on their understanding of their customers and on consumer trends.
+Before Artificial Intelligence, executives made complex short-run and long-run marketing judgments based on their experiences, on their understanding of their customers and on consumer trends.

 AI decision making can help you in two main ways:

 - Intelligent design support systems (IDSS): A marketing IDSS is essentially a virtual marketing consultant.
 Intelligent marketing decision support systems use data mining, forecasting and trend analysis to make marketing suggestions.

-- AI-augmented marketing programs: AI marketing software can make automatic marketing-centric decisions based on data gleaned by a number of helpful tools — natural language processing, media buying and real-time personalization algorithms, for instance.
+- AI-augmented marketing programs: Artificial Intelligence marketing software can make automatic marketing-centric decisions based on data gleaned by a number of helpful tools — natural language processing, media buying and real-time personalization algorithms, for instance.

 4. Automated Processes

 Business automation goes beyond the physical production line.
 In fact, you can automate a wide range of human resources, sales, and marketing processes with AI decision making.
-Campaign management, email marketing, marketing segmentation and personalization are all prime candidates for AI automation.
+Campaign management, customer relationship management, email marketing, marketing segmentation and personalization are all prime candidates for AI automation.

-If you’re a manufacturer, you can use AI to monitor raw materials stocks; if you’re a distributor, you can use AI to track inventory levels.
+If you’re a manufacturer, you can use Artificial Intelligence to monitor raw materials stocks; if you’re a distributor, you can use AI to track inventory levels.
 AI spam filters and smart email categorization tools make communications-related decisions in the office; AI-powered voice-to-text makes communication easier on the go.
 Meanwhile, fraud detection systems automatically maintain security on your website, while dynamic price optimization tools keep you profitable.

 5. Problem-Solving Expert Systems